jameskaupert/learning-stuff/aws-ccp-exampro/16-identity.md

 - AWS CloudTrail = track all API calls
 - Amazon GuardDuty = detects suspicious or malicious activity based on CloudTrail and other logs
 - Amazon Detective = used to analyze, investigate and quickly identify security issues (can ingest from GuardDuty)

+Azure AD has real-time and calculated risk detection based on more data points than AWS, with more robust security controls, verifications, or logic restriction

+Other 3rd party identity solutions

+- Azure AD
+- Google BeyondCorp
+- JumpCloud

+Connect 3rd party solutions through AWS SSO for more robust functionality